b-rodrigues/fput/manuscript/fprog.md

     ## [1] 4.00122

-We are using a `while` loop inside the body[<sup>1</sup>](#fn1) of the function.
+We are using a `while` loop inside the body.
+The *body* of a function are the instructions that define the function.
+You can get the body of a function with `body(some_func)`\] of the function.
 In *pure* functional programming languages, like Haskell, you don’t have loops.
 How can you program without loops, you may ask?
 In functional programming, loops are replaced by recursion.
-Let’s rewrite our little example above with recursion:
+Let’s rewrite our little example above with
+recursion:

 ``` sourceCode r
 sqrt_newton_recur <- function(a, init, eps = 0.01){